ojhughes/haproxy-neo4j/README.md

             - key: tls.key
               path: cert.pem.key
 ```

+> Above, you should notice the mapping of the TLS secret as a
+> volume.
+Note the renaming of the keys `tls.crt` nad `tls.key` to
+> `cert.pem` and `cert.pem.key` respectively.
+This does what I was
+> talking about before...it makes the secret available in an
+> HAProxy-friendly format.

 ### A Load Balancer
 This only works with GKE.
 If using something else, or substituting a